vincentarelbundock/Rdatasets/doc/survival/rst/rotterdam.rst

    death time is greater than the censoring time for recurrence.
 A common way that this happens is that a death date is updated in the health record sometime after the research study ended, and said value is then picked up when a study data set is created.
+Vital status information can come from many sources: a patient visit for another condition, correspondence, financial transactions, or social media.
-But it raises serious questions about censoring.
+   But this raises serious questions about censoring.
 For instance subject 40 is censored for recurrence at 4.2 years and died at 6.6 years; when creating the endpoint of recurrence free survival (earlier of recurrence or death), treating them as a death at 6.6 years implicitly assumes that they were recurrence free just before death.
 For this to be true we would have to assume that if they had progressed in the 2.4 year interval before death (while off study), that this information would also have been noted in their general medical record, and would also be captured in the study data set.